University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 VAPP GATEWAY :

-DISABILITY ACCESSIBILITY :
+HANDICAP ACCESSIBILITY :

-Module 1: Traumatic Memory, Acute Stress Disorder (ASD) and Post Traumatic Stress Disorder (PTSD).
+Module 1: Traumatic memory, Acute Stress Disorder (ASD) and Post Traumatic Stress Disorder (PTSD).

 ■ Know the neurobiology of trauma and dissociation.